dmitrii-eremin/passion-ts/README.md

 - **Input**: Provides unified keyboard and mouse input, including key/button state tracking, repeat/hold logic, and mouse wheel support.
 - **Math**: Supplies utility functions for random numbers, Perlin noise, and common math operations, all tailored for game development.
 - **Audio**: Enables playback and control of sound effects, including speed and volume adjustments.
+- **Animation**: Provides tools for creating and managing animations, including grid-based animations and frame rectangles.

 Passion is designed for rapid prototyping and educational use, with a focus on clarity, hackability, and fun.
 The engine is fully written in TypeScript, making it type-safe and easy to extend.
 All rendering is done on a single HTMLCanvasElement, and the engine is dependency-free, running in any modern browser.